3.4 Monitoring Academic Progress

 2. While the main focus of monitoring academic progress is on student support and retention, students must also be informed that this is a serious matter, and the risk of disciplinary action needs to be understood.
 Where students’ progress remains unsatisfactory and attempts to remedy the situation have not led to improvement, Faculty Pro Vice-Chancellors (or their nominees) will be able to recommend that students should be excluded from the University, either on a temporary or permanent basis.
 In cases where all efforts to contact students and arrange meetings have failed, and where warnings have not been heeded by students, the Faculty should submit a recommendation of exclusion to the Academic Registry .
 The Academic Registry will not offer students a further interview but will review cases to determine whether exclusion is warranted.

-3. The University’s requirements for attendance at classes is outlined in the Academic Regulation for Academic Progress.
+3. The University’s requirements for academic engagement is outlined in the Academic Regulation for Academic Progress.
 Each Faculty should inform students of these requirements, the requirements for the submission of coursework as published in Section 3.3 of the AQH, and any additional Faculty requirements.
 Students are normally informed by email if classes are cancelled.

-4. To assist with this task Faculties will have in place the appropriate infrastructure to monitor attendance and the submission of assessed work, based on the University’s attendance monitoring systems.
+4. To assist with this task Faculties will have in place the appropriate infrastructure to monitor academic engagement and the submission of assessed work, based on the University’s academic engagement monitoring systems.
 This will be coordinated by Degree Scheme Co-ordinators and/or Year Tutors on a subject or department basis, under the oversight of the Head of Department.
-Further guidance and information on attendance monitoring systems may be found on the BIS Support website which requires AStRA users to login using their AU username and password.
+Further guidance and information on engagement monitoring systems may be found on the BIS Support website which requires AStRA users to login using their AU username and password.

 5. For Joint Honours schemes, the first named Faculty in the scheme’s title will be responsible for monitoring academic progress, liaising with the other Faculties where unsatisfactory progress is found.

-7. Where there is no improvement in progress despite warnings, or where students fail to respond to requests to contact staff and explain their absence, the Faculty Pro Vice-Chancellor or nominee should be informed in writing of their unsatisfactory progress.
+7. Where there is no improvement in progress despite warnings, or where students fail to respond to requests to contact staff and explain their lack of engagement, the Faculty Pro Vice-Chancellor or nominee should be informed in writing of their unsatisfactory progress.

 8. Template letters and forms are provided for Faculties, together with a simplified flow-chart of the process.
 These are available in Section 3.11 of the AQH.